 Before having an integrated PET-CT scan, consider asking your doctor the following questions:

-- Who will perform the PET-CT scan?
+Who will do the PET-CT scan?

-- What will happen during the PET-CT scan?
+What will happen during the PET-CT scan?

-- How long will the procedure take?
+How long will it take?

-- Who will explain the results to me?
+Who will explain the results to me?

-- Will I need any additional tests?
+Will I need other tests?